Slow Cooker Dulce de Leche

 Mason jars are not only perfect for cooking and storing; they make a jar of this dulce de leche into a wonderful gift as well.
 Simply tie with a bow.

 When finished cooking, the dulce de leche will be set like custard.
-Stirring with a spoon will soften to a spreading consistency similar to that of a thick caramel…perfect for dipping apples!
+Stirring with a spoon will soften to a spreadable consistency similar to that of a thick caramel…perfect for dipping apples!
+For a consistency similar to caramel sauce, cook for the shorter timeframe mentioned.

 - 2 14-ounce cans of sweetened condensed milk